Learn About Pharmacist Careers

 - According to Forbes.com, Americans spent $307 billion on prescription drugs last year.

-- Humira, a drug used to treat moderate to severe chronic plaque psoriasis, took over the number one spot as the world's top-selling drug in 2012.
+- Abilify, a drug used in the treatment of schizophrenia, bipolar disorder, major depressive disorder, and irritability associated with autism, took over the number one spot as the world's top-selling drug in 2013.